mjaddis/rdss-message-api-specification/README.md

 ## Logging

-All applications that interact with the messaging system, whether as a sender or receiver, **MUST** register as an originator of logs to the centralised logging system.
+All applications that interact with the messaging system, whether as a sender or receiver, **MUST** register as an originator of log messages to the centralised logging system.

 The logging system is implemented using the syslog protocol defined in [RFC5424](https://tools.ietf.org/html/rfc5424).
 Therefore, all originators of log messages **MUST** deliver log entries to the centralised logging system in the format defined within RFC5424.